 Designate your answers carefully.

 - Your responses to the multiple-choice questions will be scored electronically.
-It is very important for you to designate your answers carefully, whether you are responding on paper or by computer.
+It is very important for you to designate your answers carefully.

-- For computer-based testing, you will be provided with a note booklet for making notes, calculations, or outlines.
+- You will be provided with a note booklet for making notes, calculations, or outlines.
 However, your responses must be entered into the computer or they will not be scored.